gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

 ---

 ## Why the study matters and what we are trying to learn
-First, the study will focus on giving the money directly to women to see if household expenditure decisions are affected, as most UBI's are simply provided to the head of household.
-Next, instead of giving people the full amount to get them above the poverty line ($2.15/day), the study seeks to examine how an extra boost will impact people.
+First, instead of giving people the full amount to get them above the poverty line ($2.15/day), the study seeks to examine how an extra boost will impact people.
 This is partially due to the fact that in our counties, 15-25% of the population is not in extreme poverty.
 We expect that those in different economic stratum will react differently to the stimulus.
 It’s also driven by the fact that while a huge portion of the population is in extreme poverty, we don’t know the exact amount that they are living on per day and assume it is not $0.
 Lastly, we hypothesize that many Malawian's people don’t need a huge amount of money to make significant improvements to their day-to-day lives.

 Contextually, the study is important as this would be the first implementation of a long-term UBI in Malawi.
 The closest study is the UBI implemented by [Egger et al., 2022](https://onlinelibrary.wiley.com/doi/full/10.3982/ECTA17945)) in Kenya.
 However Kenya and Malawi differ in many ways; specifically, they are in different places financially and geographically with potential vastly different constraints on the local economy.
 In addition Malawi still has a huge proportion of its population working in the agricultural sector.
 Therefore, the impact of a UBI could be more meaningful in Malawi.